mhaugrud/msumcspy/_sources/PythonTurtle/TherangeFunction.rst

     print(list(range(0, 19, 2)))
     print(list(range(0, 20, 2)))

     print(list(range(10, 0, -1)))

+.. admonition:: Extend the program ...

+   - On line 3, type a comment explaining why the first two statements produce the same result.
+   - On line 4, type a similar instruction to display the **odd** numbers between 0 and 20.

 Try it in codelens.
-Do you see why the first two statements produce the same result?

 .. codelens:: rangeme2

-    for i in range(0, 20, 2):
+    for i in range(10, 0, -1):
         print(i)

-.. admonition:: Extend the program ...

-   - On line 4, type a similar instruction to display the **odd** numbers between 0 and 20.

-   - Starting on line 5, write a loop that counts down from 99 to 0 (including 0)

-   - On line 6 (indented since this is the body of the loop), print the current value of the loop variable and the string "bottles of beer on the wall".
-When you run this, the first line should be "99 bottles of beer on the wall" and the last line should be "0 bottles of beer on the wall".

 **Check your understanding**